bachato/state-alchemist/README.md

 # Features

-* **Speed**: Can enable or disable even large files (such as music and video mods) almost instantly*
+* **Speed**: When enabling mods, State Alchecmist moves the files instead of copying and pasting them, so even large files (such as music and video mods) can be toggled almost instantly* It's better for your SD card too.

 * **Organization**: The overlay will only show mods for the currently-running game.
 Those mods are then organized into custom groups.

 * **Random Selections**: The overlay can enable and disable all the mods at random.
-You also have complete control over the random process: You can "lock" mods (preventing a mod from being enabled or disabled at random) OR set how likely you want each mod to be enabled.
+You also have complete control over the random process: You can "lock" mods (preventing a mod from changing) OR set how likely you want each mod to be enabled.

 * **Memory Efficient**: A common problem with Tesla overlays are memory overflow errors (frequency dependent on the Switch game and how much memory is used at a point in time).
 Keeping memory usage minimal has been a top priority in this overlay's development, ensuring that this problem should be rare.